wgsl-tooling-wg/wesl-spec/Visibility.md

 The programmer can decide whether the element should be public within the package only or also public to importers from other packages.
 Perhaps `@export` and `@export(public)`.

-Importable elements from (unenhanced) .wgsl code may be imported from .wesl functions in the same package.
-Elements in .wgsl code are not public from other packages (.wesl code may reexport .wgsl element for package publishing).
+Importable elements from (unenhanced) .WGSL code may be imported from .WESL functions in the same package.
+Elements in .WGSL code are not public from other packages (.WESL code may reexport .WGSL element for package publishing).